top of page

 back to the top

 How a story is told (narrated), who is telling the story (the narrator) and with what authority the narrator is narrating the story -- all have consequences for the people who are narrating and the people who are listening (or pretending to listen).
+We recommend reading 'Different Yardsticks' by R. Rajagopal as an example of the use of narratives to make and unmake heroes of people.

 So our understanding of our own self, of the narrator, of our world and their world and the world beyond both, comes from narratives